gem/oq-engine/doc/engine/FAQ.md

 #### Ubuntu
 [Ubuntu 12.04 LTS](Installing-the-OpenQuake-Engine.md) and [Ubuntu 14.04 LTS](Installing-the-OpenQuake-Engine.md), both 32 and 64 bit, are supported.

-#### RHEL/Fedora
+#### RHEL / CentOS / SL

 Preliminary support and binary RPMs for unstable (nightly builds) and stable releases on [RHEL7 and its clones](Installing-the-OpenQuake-Engine-on-RHEL-and-clones.md) are provided.
-An experimental support for unstable releases is available also for [Fedora 21/22](Installing-the-OpenQuake-Engine-from-source-code-on-Fedora-and-RHEL.md).

 ***